Dreadnought: United States

 The American South Carolina-class battleships were the first all-big-gun ships completed by one of the United Kingdom's rivals.
 The planning for the type had begun before Dreadnought was launched.
 There is some speculation that informal contacts with sympathetic Royal Navy officials influenced the US Navy design, but the American ship was very different.

 The US Congress authorized the Navy to build two battleships, but of only 16,000 tons or lower displacement.
 As a result, the South Carolina class were built to much tighter limits than Dreadnought.
 To make the best use of the weight available for armament, all eight 12-inch guns were mounted along the centreline, in superfiring pairs fore and aft.
 This arrangement gave a broadside equal to Dreadnought, but with fewer guns; this was the most efficient distribution of weapons and proved a precursor of the standard practice of future generations of battleships.
 The principal economy of displacement compared to Dreadnought was in propulsion; South Carolina retained triple-expansion steam engines, and could manage only 18.5 knot compared to 21 knot for Dreadnought.
 For this reason the later Delaware class were described by some as the US Navy's first dreadnoughts; only a few years after their commissioning, the South Carolina class could not operate tactically with the newer dreadnoughts due to their low speed, and were forced to operate with the older pre-dreadnoughts.

 The two 10-gun, 20,500-ton ships of the Delaware class were the first US battleships to match the speed of British dreadnoughts, but their secondary battery was "wet" (suffering from spray) and their bow was low in the water.
 An alternative 12-gun 24,000-ton design had many disadvantages as well; the extra two guns and a lower casemate had "hidden costs"—the two wing turrets planned would weaken the upper deck, be almost impossible to adequately protect against underwater attack, and force magazines to be located too close to the sides of the ship.

 The US Navy continued to expand its battlefleet, laying down two ships in most subsequent years until 1920.
-The US continued to use reciprocating engines as an alternative to turbines until the Nevada, laid down in 1912.
+The US continued to use reciprocating engines as an alternative to turbines until Nevada, laid down in 1912.
 In part, this reflected a cautious approach to battleship-building, and in part a preference for long endurance over high maximum speed owing to the US Navy's need to operate in the Pacific Ocean.